 Both devices have a fairly modest battery life, which will typically last around 45 minutes for each device.
 However, the Firefly 2+ has some significant advantages in its design that helps to extend single-session use.

-You can remove and replace the battery in the Firefly 2+, and considering that it comes with a second battery in the box, you can effectively double your vaping time by switching batteries.
+You can remove and replace the battery in the Firefly 2+, which means, you can effectively double your vaping time by switching batteries.
 Over time, as batteries begin to fail, you can purchase replacement batteries without needing to purchase an all-new device.

 The Crafty+ sports an internal battery, which means once it runs out of juice, you'll need to wait to charge it back up.
 You also won't have the option to replace the battery as its discharge time decreases with extended use.